Deploying a Large Application

 The deployment process involves uploading, staging, and starting the app.
 See the Deployment section of the Application Container Lifecycle topic for more information about the default time limits for uploading, staging, and starting an app.

-To deploy large apps to PAS, ensure the following:
+To deploy large apps to Elastic Runtime, ensure the following:

-The total size of the files to upload for your app does not exceed the maximum app file size that an admin sets in Ops Manager > PAS > Application Developer Controls.
+The total size of the files to upload for your app does not exceed the maximum app file size that an admin sets in Ops Manager > Elastic Runtime > Application Developer Controls.

 Your network connection speed is sufficient to upload your app within the 15 minute limit.
 We recommends a minimum speed of 874 KB/s.

-Note: PAS provides an authorization token that is valid for a minimum of 20 minutes.
+Note: Elastic Runtime provides an authorization token that is valid for a minimum of 20 minutes.